 The evolution of social and health services in Canada in a comparative context.
 The provision of public services, federal-provincial relations and the development of community health and social services.

-Prerequisite: Restricted to fourth-year students or by permission of the instructor 3 CR / (3,0)
+Prerequisite: This course is part of the joint CNC-UNBC Northern Collaborative Nursing program.
+Restricted to fourth-year students or by permission of the instructor.